 Drumset Vocal Microphone Choices

-- Headset microphone: Not for me.
+I don’t like this.
 In theory, this is the perfect solution.
 But, you lose the ability to move to create dynamics.
 It can get misaligned on your head.
-The worst part is you are “always-on.”
+The worst part is you are “always on”.
 I never liked it.